judahpaul16/canarygc/README.md

 ---

 ## 📜 License
 This software is made available under a propietary End Use License Agreement.
-See the <a href="?tab=License-1-ov-file">`LICENSE`</a> file for more information.
+See the [`LICENSE`](LICENSE.md) file for more information.